lenekita/irreallab-site/README.md

 ## License

-All original artwork and audio © irreallab.
+All original artwork © irreallab.
 All rights reserved.

 ---